cashubtc/nuts/XX.md

 and she can send an initial payment to Charlie without any prior involvement from Charlie.

-Throughout the lifetime of the channel, Alice signs transactions which redistribute the value in that funding token between herself and Charlie, where each transaction increases the balance in favour of Charlie.
+Throughout the lifetime of the channel, Alice signs transactions which redistribute ('commit') the value in that funding token between herself and Charlie, where each transaction increases the balance in favour of Charlie.

 Charlie does not need to trust Alice; he can verify each transaction in the